 import { useRouter, redirect } from "@/i18n/routing";

-Pitfall 3: Using useTranslations in a Server Component
+Pitfall 3: Using useTranslations in an Async Server Component

 // No "use client" = Server Component